 The Schülerkreis is open to scholars, advanced graduate students, clergy, and professionals in related fields, who are substantially familiar with the works of Dietrich von Hildebrand, and are looking to deepen their understanding in concert with others.

 The fee covers room, board (including formal dinners and receptions), and reading materials for the length of the seminar.
 Attendees are asked to pursue all possible funding sources as fees play a critical role in making the seminars possible.
-Attendees whose participation is contingent on financial support may request a scholarship by applying by April 10.
+Attendees whose participation is contingent on financial support may request a scholarship on the application.

 Student Fee: $400 | Professional Fee: $1,000